martamottini/UCIHARProject/README.md

 ### Introduction

 This repository contains the files for the Getting and Cleaning Data Course Project: a README file (the one you are reading), a R script file (run_analysis.R) and a code book file (CodeBook.md).
-The scope of the project is to collect and clean a data set, more specifically to work on the Human Activity Recognition Using Smartphones Dataset (Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+The scope of the project is to collect and clean a data set, more specifically, to work on the Human Activity Recognition Using Smartphones Dataset (Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012).

 ### R script file